 This story could be subtitled “The Art of the Pivot.”
 There are so many re-directions.

 Frankly, I have become a bit frustrated with Business Analysis in my geographic area.
-I love the job, but it seems to have stagnated, or perhaps the market was saturated here.
+I love the job, but it seems to have stagnated, or perhaps the market was saturated here (at the time of this writing, I was still in Kentucky).
 For whatever reason, I have not and I do not know any Business Analysts in this area that have experienced sustained financial growth.
 In actuality, most have been flat for several years.
 Something had to change.
 But what?

 I had just wrapped up a stint with the Transportation Cabinet in October 2019, a terrible time to begin a job search.
 With it being the end of the year and with Holidays around the corner, no one was in a hiring mood.
 But I didn’t know how terrible it was going to be.